feenkind/team-topologies-management/README.md

 The application can be started with navigating to the frontend folder and running `npm run start`.

+For basic authentication and backend connection, copy the `.env.example` and rename it to `.env`.
+Add all needed values.

 # Backend application
 The frontend application uses NestJS.